 Client-Centered Home Design Solutions

 Born on the island of Oahu, Hawaii, into a family of “architects, engineers and sailors,” Seattle Cedar Homes Lindal dealer Vicky Opperman built her first house at the age of 28.
 Trained as an architect, she owned her own construction company for 10 years, and spent over two decades focused on energy-efficient home design.
-Vicky joined Seattle Cedar Homes a year ago.
-She currently has several projects on the table, including two DADU projects, a cabin, and a mid-sized home.
+Seattle Cedar Homes’ projects include ADUs, DADUs, cabins, cottages, and small homes, along with larger projects.

 New City Rules Pave Way for Seattle DADU Projects

 Seattle is in the middle of a huge building boom, largely fueled by the influx and expansion of major tech companies into the area such as Google, Facebook, and Amazon.
 As new construction projects spring up, new residents continue to flow into the booming Seattle metropolitan area at a rate of 1,000 a week.
 This influx of people, projects, and money has raised the property values for homeowners to levels not seen since before the recession of 2008.
 While backyard cottages have been allowed in Seattle since 2009, new legislation is in the works to ease restrictions related to lot size, parking, owner-occupancy, and other details that would make it easier and more attractive for homeowners to consider this potentially lucrative addition to their real estate portfolio.